TheThingSystem/steward/nodewiki/steward/Simple.md

           , diagnostic  : 'database busy, please retry...'
           }
         }

+        // other results, if any, go here...
       }
     }

 ### Perform Tasks
-The _perform_ message is sent by the steward to the ipmlementation to ask it to observe one or more tasks:
+The _perform_ message is sent by the steward to the implementation to ask it to observe one or more tasks:

     { path              : '/api/v1/perform'
     , requestID         : 10